 3.2 What formal rescue procedures are available in your jurisdiction to restructure the liabilities of distressed companies?
 Are debt-for-equity swaps and pre-packaged sales possible?
 To what extent can creditors and/or shareholders block such procedures or threaten action (including enforcement of security) to seek an advantage?
 Do your procedures allow you to cram-down dissenting stakeholders?
+Can you cram-down dissenting classes of stakeholder?

 There are no formal procedures available to achieve a restructuring of the company's debts in Hong Kong.
 The only exception is a scheme of arrangement.
-The Companies Ordinance of Hong Kong provides for procedures for court-sanctioned schemes of arrangements which may be entered into by a company with its creditors or members, or both and for companies' amalgamation (as among group companies).
+The Companies Ordinance of Hong Kong provides for procedures for court-sanctioned schemes of arrangements which may be entered into by a company with its creditors or members, or both, and for companies' amalgamation (as among group companies).